R2NorthstarTools/NorthstarProton/README.md

 - `wsock32.dll` as a DLL override by default to enable Northstar, no launch options required.
 - LatencyFleX wine components to reduce setup.
 Users need to set up the vulkan layer and add `LFX=1` to enable.
 - Allows for Northstar to run on SteamDeck.
+- Some users report Origin is less miserable, an entirely unintended but welcome feature.

 ## Releases